Five Ways to Move Forward While You Wait

 - Discard all hindrances—get rid of old beliefs and old behaviors which could be obstacles to moving forward.
 Make literal or mental space for the new results you are expecting.

 - Assume the posture you hope to carry when the wait is over—for example, begin to talk with other property owners if the new move includes a new home in a new neighborhood.

-Children get into mischief while they wait.
-They need continual supervision even between breaks from their scheduled routines.
+Children become bored while they wait to get to their destination.
+They need continual assurance.
 Mature minds operate differently.
 Instead of “Are we there yet?” they ask “What can we do between here and there?”